 Depending on the answers, you may have to take some corrective actions so make sure that these are included in your action plan.

-For example, If only a few domains are linking to you, you need to get links from related domains so you need to create a list of possible websites to be used for guest blogging.
+For example, if only a few domains are linking to you, you need to get links from related domains so you need to create a list of possible websites to be used for guest blogging or blogger outreach campaigns.

 If all the links are pointing to your homepage, you need to ensure that links are pointing to your internal pages as well.
 You can do this by either removing links from the home page or by building more links to the internal pages.

-If all the incoming links are keyword based (and you have not yet had a penalty by Google) you need to urgently change them by making them more natural by using your domain name only, your full post title and things like ‘click here’,’ link’ etc.
+If all the incoming links are keyword-based (and Google did not penalize you yet) you need to urgently change them by making them more natural by using your domain name only, your full post title, and things like ‘click here’,’ link’ etc.

 Unlike on-site SEO, off-site SEO is not a straightforward task and that’s why you need to know exactly what you are doing.

 Links are important if you want high rankings but you really don’t have to go out and build links like crazy.

 Instead, you should concentrate your efforts on building good websites (with good content) and links will flow in naturally.